 The joint is subjected to an external axial load of 1000N.

-The strength of this structure will be verified only by analysis.
-Thus, the safety factors for yield and ultimate loads should be read from Table 5-4.
+The strength of this structure is only verified by analysis.
+Thus, it is important that the safety factors for yield and ultimate loads are taken from Table 5-4.
 These values are then multiplied by the joint fitting factor of 1,15.
 Thus, the safety factors to be applied to the design justification are:

 sfy = 1,25 x 1,15 = 1,4375